The Ultimate Guide to Asset Management Software & Tracking Solutions

 C. Tracking Your Asset Lifecycle

-Asset management software makes it easy to report on the asset lifecycle of and to track and manage maintenance as well as calculating lifecycle costs and forecasting disposals and replacements and other critical information.
+Asset management software makes it easy to report on the asset lifecycle and to track and manage maintenance as well as calculating lifecycle costs and forecasting disposals, replacements and other critical information.

 D. On-going Asset Tracking & Management

 How your system tracks your assets is important and linked to your organisational goals and processes.
-Some items will need live tracking (RTLS) and others. more passive tracking.
+Some items might need live tracking (RTLS) and others more passive tracking.
 On top of this, you need to decide what information you need to collect.
-This could include linking every asset to a central database of contracts, licences and insurance documentation.
-You may also want to track inspection data and other criteria so that you can manage maintenance, repairs and write-offs.
+This could include linking assets to contracts, licences and insurance documentation.
+You may also want to track inspection dates and other criteria so that you can manage maintenance, repairs and write-offs.

-Some businesses have assets that generate revenue, again, their loan history and other data held in an asset management system can help them manage the stock, bill and track the location of those assets.
+Some businesses have assets that generate revenue, again, their loan history and other data held in an asset management system can help them manage the responsibility, billing and track the location of those assets.

 E. Outputs - Improved Financial Planning & Operational Efficiency

-Your asset register isn’t just for the year-end accounts, your assets underpin the effectiveness of your business but without a real-time view of what you have, where it is, how it’s performing and how much it’s costing you, you are missing vital operational data.
+Your asset register isn’t just for the year-end accounts, your assets underpin the effectiveness of your business.
+Without a real-time view of what you have, where it is, how it’s performing, how much it’s costing you, you are missing vital operational data and in itself adds inefficiency and costs which can exponentially rise depending on your operation.

 At the simplest level, accurate equipment information will help your financial planning process with more accurate budgeting but there is also far more that can be achieved.
 Businesses with customised asset management software are successfully tracking data that enables them to do the following:

-- Distribution tracking – responsibility, allocation and assignment.
+• Distribution tracking – responsibility, allocation and assignment.
+Updated in real-time as things change wherever located.

-- Client dashboard reporting – businesses are using their asset management systems to provide service delivery data for clients demonstrating metrics for the client’s compliance obligations, e.g. waste management.
+• Client dashboard reporting – businesses are using their asset management systems to provide service delivery data for clients demonstrating metrics for the compliance obligations, e.g. contractor service dates and works, waste tracking, digital calibration processes, creation of digital inspection certificates.

-- Performance – Usage, performance and movement data.
-In areas such as manufacturing and food production, tags that track machinery performance in real-time keep efficiency and standards on track.
+• Performance – Usage, performance and movement data.
+In areas such as manufacturing and production, tags that track machinery performance, in real-time, keep efficiency and standards on track.
 One example is tracking temperature changes for refrigeration systems.

 3. What Can You Track with Asset Management Software?